jaylogue/pdp1105-console-adapter-v2/README.md

 ### Project Status

-**2025/04/28** - Significant progress has been made on the PDP-11/05 Console Adapter design and implementation.
-The schematic and PCB designs have been finalized and boards have been built and partially assembled.
-The firmware is functionally complete, but may undergo some further UI tweaks as documentation is developed.
-User documentation is underway, as are the designs for a set of 3D-printed enclosures.
+**2025/06/16** - The first major release of PDP-11/05 Console Adapter is ready.
+The schematic and PCB designs are complete and final hardware has been built.
+The firmware is feature complete and tested, and user documentation has been written.
+Unfortunately, the design of 3D-printed enclosures has hit a snag, so it’s unclear when these will be available.

+Assembled hardware is available for those with real PDP-11/05 or /10 systems.
+Please reach out to me at jay DOT logue AT gmail DOT com for inquiries.

 <hr>